Adam-Behun/data-engineering-program/week-1-basics-n-setup/Notes.md

   - have it saved in vs code and run --> docker-compose up -d
   - localhost:8080 in a browser

-# File formats
+# File formats to know

-## YAML file
+## YAML

-`YAML files are commonly used in applications that need to represent complex data structures in a simple and human-readable way.
-They are often used as configuration files for applications, because the simple syntax and indentation-based structure make them easy to read and edit.`
+YAML files are commonly used in applications that need to represent complex data structures in a simple and human-readable way.
+They are often used as configuration files for applications, because the simple syntax and indentation-based structure make them easy to read and edit.

-## csv file
+## CSV

-`A CSV (comma-separated values) file is a type of plain text file that stores tabular data in a simple, human-readable format.
-Each line of the file represents a single row of data, and the values within each line are separated by commas.`
+A CSV (comma-separated values) file is a type of plain text file that stores tabular data in a simple, human-readable format.
+Each line of the file represents a single row of data, and the values within each line are separated by commas.

-## csv file and excel

-`Yes, CSV is related to Excel in that CSV files can be opened and edited in Excel.
-CSV files are plain text files that store tabular data, and Excel is a popular program for working with tabular data.`

-## JSON file
+## JSON

-`A JSON (JavaScript Object Notation) file is a type of plain text file that is used to store data in a structured, human-readable format.
-JSON files use a standard syntax for representing data in key-value pairs.`
+A JSON (JavaScript Object Notation) file is a type of plain text file that is used to store data in a structured, human-readable format.
+JSON files use a standard syntax for representing data in key-value pairs.
+- application
+- name-value pairs -- object
+- ordered list od values

+## Avro
+- row oriented storage format
+- schema is stored as JSON within file
+- ideal for write heavy operations
+- excellent for entire row consumption and processing

+## ORC
+- column oriented file storage
+- schema is stored in the footer of the file
+- schema is limited to adding new columns
+- works well with Hive

+## Parquet
+- column oriented storage format
+- schema is stored in the footer of the file
+- processing parquet files outputs multiple files
+- due to merging of files across multiple files, schema evolution is more expensive
+- ideal for read heavy operations
+- works great with spark

+## XML
+- verbose and redundant markup language
+- high storage costs
+- doe not support an array

 # Jupyter notebook